-The Tulsa family law firm of Fry & Elder fully realizes this, which is why we are here to answer some of the more common questions in regards to Tulsa protective orders.
+The Tulsa family law firm of Fry & Elder fully realizes the urgency in which protection orders need to be dealt with, which is why we are here to answer some of the more common questions in regards to protective orders in Oklahoma.

 What is a protective order?

 A protective order is a court order intended to protect victims of domestic violence, harassment, or stalking by banning contact between the claimant and the defendant.
 Once a protective order is issued and the defendant is served with the protective order, the defendant may not have contact with the person protected by the order until the protective order is lifted.

-During regular courthouse house, a victim of domestic violence, including rape, or of stalking or harassment may fill out a protective order petition at the office of the county court clerk.
+During regular courthouse hours, a victim of domestic violence, including rape, or of stalking or harassment may fill out a protective order petition at the office of the county court clerk.
 When the courthouse is closed, a victim may be able to obtain a temporary protective order from a law enforcement agency, such as the county sheriff, that will last only until the courthouse reopens.

 How can a protective order affect me?

 Although the law specifically states that a protective order is not an appropriate tool to determine the issues of parental rights and property division, a protective order may temporarily impact those rights.
 For example, a protective order can require you to leave your home, and it can prohibit you from seeing your children for a period of time.

 Oklahoma custody law provides that if one parent proves “by a preponderance of the evidence” that the other parent has engaged in domestic abuse, stalking, or harassing behavior, there is a legal presumption that the parent engaging in such conduct should not have custody of, or even unsupervised visitation with, a minor child.

 When the protective order is initially granted, a court hearing date is set by the judge and the protective order petition, order, and notice of the hearing is sent for service upon the defendant.
 Generally, a trial will be held at that set date and time to determine if a protective order is necessary.

 If you are seeking the protection of a court order, or if you have been served with a notice that someone is asking for a protective order against you, you should seek legal advice as soon as possible.
 Each Oklahoma trial lawyer at Fry & Elder has extensive experience dealing with protective order cases.

 Experience the Fry & Elder Difference

 The Tulsa family law firm of Fry & Elder has been iconic in the realm of family law for a number of years, with roots dating all the way back to 1932.
-The firm has been named to the U.S. News & World Report’s list of Best Law Firms from 2014-2016.
+The firm has been named to the U.S. News & World Report’s list of Best Law Firms from 2014-2021.